Masashige Kusunoki Samurai who died for an Emperor

 During his lifetime, the Kamakura shogunate ruled Japan.
 Of course, that was fine, but the Emperor, Go-Daigo, wanted real power returned to the throne.

 According to legend, Go-Daigo had a dream when sleeping under a camphor tree (in Japanese, “Kusunoki”).
 Can you see where this is going?
-There is no prize for guessing who that was.
-Masashige suddenly found himself a loyalist general.
+Yep, it’s easy to guess.
+Masashige found himself a loyalist general.

 Things didn’t go well.
-Some were discontented with Go-Daigo’s rule.
+Some of Go-Daigo’s followers were discontented with his rule.
 They wished to return to the way things were in the Heian period.
 One of them was the samurai Takauji Ashikaga.
-He raised an army with support from another branch of the Imperial line.
+He raised an army supported by another branch of the Imperial line.
 The Genkō war started.

 For the loyalists, it was a disaster.
 Go-Daigo ignored Kusunoki’s military advice.
 The two forces engaged each other near Kobe at the Battle of Minatogawa.
 Masashige was on the losing side and died.
 After the battle, his head was taken and sent to Kanshin-Ji (temple) for burial.
 The new court branded him a traitor.
 It is no surprise he dropped out of history for a time!